javarb/notes/sessions/2018/october/Session_15.md

 }
 ```

-But if we have dependencies, for example __when testing a controller__, so we must to use `@Autowire` to link dependencies and call controller's methods directly, not by hitting the URLs of HTTP methods (GET, POST, PUT, etc.) in the controller maps.
+But if we're testing a a class that have dependencies, for example a controller (with dependencies, because could be  controllers without them), so we must to use `@Autowire` to link dependencies and, in this case (see note below), call the controller methods directly, not by hitting the URLs of HTTP methods (GET, POST, PUT, etc.) in the controller maps.
 For example:

 ```java
 package co.org.osso.api;